misonuma/recursum/README.md

 You need to set the same arguments as those used for training except for `-gpu` and `-n_processes`.
 You can also use our checkpoint in `model/yelp/recursum-stable` and `model/amazon/recursum-stable` by adding `-stable` flag.

-- Output examples for all reviews in dev/test splits are also avalable at `output/yelp` and `output/amazon`.

 ### Acknowledgement